 Tristan Volpe is a Stanton Nuclear Security Fellow and an associate in the Nuclear Policy Program at the Carnegie Endowment for International Peace, where his research focuses on the use of nuclear technology as a bargaining chip in world politics.

 Wehrey’s research focuses on security affairs, civil-military relations, and identity politics in North Africa and the Gulf.

-Wilkens is the deputy director of the Middle East Program at the Carnegie Endowment.
+Wilkens is a nonresident associate in the Middle East Program at the Carnegie Endowment.
 Over the last two decades, she has held a number of senior positions in the U.S. government and nonprofit sector.

 Yahya is director of the Carnegie Middle East Center, where her research focuses on citizenship, pluralism, and social justice in the aftermath of the Arab uprisings.